lachlanmcdonald/hackernews-user-tags/README.md

 # hackernews-user-tags
-Tampermonkey userscript which adds the ability to add a user-defined label/tag/flair on a user, shown throughout Hacker News.
+[Tampermonkey](https://www.tampermonkey.net/) userscript to add functionality which allows the user to add a label/tag/flair on users shown throughout Hacker News.

 ## Installation